trixi-framework/Trixi.jl/README.md

 Discontinuous Spectral Element Solver for Non-Linear Conservation Laws" (Extreme), ERC grant agreement no. 714487.

-This project has benefited from funding from Vetenskapsrådet (VR, Swedish Research Council), Sweden grant agreement 2020-03642 VR.
+This project has benefited from funding from Vetenskapsrådet (VR, Swedish Research Council), Sweden through the VR Starting Grant "Shallow water flows including sediment transport and morphodynamics", VR grant agreement 2020-03642 VR.

 This project has benefited from funding from the United States National Science Foundation under awards DMS-1719818 and DMS-1943186.